outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 - 'We will ask you questions about your topic, but don't worry if you don't know the answer.
 How you handle not knowing is just as important as domain knowledge'.

 The reason I loved this was because:
-- Applicants genuinely enjoyed the task, even those that were introverted.
+- Applicants genuinely enjoyed the task, even those who were introverted.
 - The hiring team enjoyed the task and got to learn new and interesting things and didn't require much of their time.
-- With a clear set of guidelines for pass/fail we eliminated as much bias as we could and the One True Path mentality.
+- With a clear set of guidelines for success we eliminated as much bias as we could and the One True Path mentality.
 - It gave a true reflection of what working at the company would really be like.
 - The applicant got time to ask questions to the people they would be working with on a daily basis in their team.